FixedEffects/InteractiveFixedEffectModels.jl/README.md

 @formula(Sales ~ Price)
 ```
 #### `@ife`
 Interactive fixed effects are indicated with the macro `@ife`.
-The id and time variables must refer to variables of type `PooledDataVector`.
+Variables must be of type `PooledDataVector`.
+For instance, for a factor model with id variable `State`, time variable `Year`, and rank `r` equal to 2:

 ```julia
 df[:pState] =  pool(df[:State])